On February 27th, 1984, British/Australian post-punk band Dead Can Dance released their self titled debut album on 4AD Records.

 The next track “The Trial” features Perry on vocals, mixed in a haunting layer of sound textures and screeching guitars closing with a bewitching choral effect.

-“Frontier”, the only song on the album to received a music video, is a percussion based work with Lisa Gerrard on vocals, intermittently playing the yangqin.
+“Frontier”, the only song on the album to receive a music video, is a percussion-based work with Lisa Gerrard on vocals, intermittently playing the yangqin.